Skip to content

 DO I HAVE TO BE AN EXPERT TO PARTICIPATE IN THE EXCURSIONS AND CRUISES?

-No. The Festival team makes it a point to provide the necessary information to people with less experience.
-We recommend that you inform the guides of your level of experience in order for them to help you identify the birds.
+No!
+The Festival team will provide all the necessary information.
+We recommend that you let the guides know your level of experience so they can better assist you in identifying the birds.

 DO YOU ORGANIZE ACTIVITIES FOR CHILDREN?